2024 Edition

 CA-CRI 4.01

-Crisis intervention personnel respond immediately and:
+Crisis intervention personnel respond immediately and work with the individual and/or family to:

-2. work with the person to develop an action plan;
+2. create an action plan; and

 Interpretation: No-suicide contracts are based on a verbal or written agreement by the service recipient to not engage in self-harm or suicidal acts during a specific timeframe.
-Research does not support this practice or show that these agreements are effective at preventing suicides, nor have they been found to provide protection against malpractice lawsuits.
+Research does not support this practice or show that these agreements are effective at preventing suicides, nor have they been found to protect against malpractice lawsuits.

 Fundamental Practice